Oakville, Ontario: Golf

 Glen Abbey Golf Course is located in Oakville.
 Designed by Jack Nicklaus, the course has hosted 30 Canadian Open championships since it opened in 1977, and both Golf Canada and the Canadian Golf Hall of Fame are located there.
 In 2018, the owner, Clublink, planned to demolish the golf course in order to build residential and commercial properties.
-In 2021, following objections from the community and municipal government, Clublink withdraw its development plan and stated it would continue operating Glen Abbey as a golf course.
+In 2021, following objections from the community and municipal government, Clublink withdrew its development plan and stated it would continue operating Glen Abbey as a golf course.

 Soccer

-The Oakville Blue Devils of League 1 Ontario is a professional soccer team.
-The Blue Devils are affiliated with the Oakville Soccer Club, which is the largest soccer club in Canada.
+Oakville SC is semi-professional and youth soccer club that competes in League1 Ontario.
 Oakville boasts over 60 soccer fields and a Soccer Club Facility with a two-star, full-size, FIFA-Certified indoor soccer pitch.

 Lacrosse

 Oakville is home to the headquarters and practice facilities of the Toronto Rock professional box lacrosse team competing in the National Lacrosse League.
 Oakville is also home to the 3rd largest minor lacrosse association in Ontario: The Oakville Minor Lacrosse Association has more than 1,500 players and competes in multiple classes and multiple divisions.
 The town also has the Oakville Buzz, a Junior "A" lacrosse team who won the Founders Cup in 2006.
 The current rep lacrosse team is the Oakville Hawks.